twilio/twilio-go/README.md

 ### Creating and Updating Resources ###

 All structs for Twilio resources use pointer values for all non-repeated fields.
-This allows distinguishing between unset fields (`null`) and those set to a zero-value.
+Pointer values allow users to distinguish between unset fields (`null`) and those set to a zero-value.
-Helper functions have been provided to easily create these pointers for string, bool, and int values.
+`twilio-go` provides helper functions that easily create these pointers for string, bool, float, time, and int values.
 For example:

 ```go
 // create a new incoming phone number